Philanthropy Through Recession

 Economic Background

 The charitable sector is not an island but a part of the broader economy.
 The same macroeconomic factors that influence the US economy can also influence the philanthropic sector and, often, significantly impact philanthropic efforts.
-While many factors can affect movement in charitable giving, a few economic indicators rise above the rest (The Macroeconomics of Fundraising, 2015).
+While many factors can affect movement in charitable giving, a few economic indicators rise above the rest.

-The Giving USA Foundation found three factors with the strongest relationship to individual charitable giving.
+The Giving USA Foundation found three indicators that give the best clues to individual charitable giving trends.

 A Few Tips for Making the Most of DAFs

-- Databases often obscure these donors.
+- If your database isn’t purpose-built for complex fundraising, it may obscure DAF donors.
 Look to define and tag these donors in your databases.
-With 13% of giving coming through DAFs, you probably already have DAF donors in your database.
+With 13% of giving coming through DAFs, you probably already have DAF donors in your

 - Understand where you are now.
-Even with an increase in opportunities, you cannot ignore the signs of a bumpy road ahead.
 When the economy is unpredictable, or everyone is predicting a downturn, it helps to take stock of where you are, what your goals are, and how your priorities are aligned.
+Getting realigned on your priorities makes the decision process simpler if programs do need to be pulled back or funding needs to be shifted.
+It’s important to review this information so your team can be proactive in addressing funding issues or increased demand before they happen.

 - Create momentum in the short term.
 When there are storms in the forecast, it makes sense to be prepared.
-While most of your financial ducks should be in a row from experiencing the past few years, it never hurts to review the small ways money flows in and out of your organization.
+Depending on the last time your organization had to take an intense look at its finances, your financial ducks may already be well- aligned.
+But it never hurts to review the small ways money flows in and out of your organization.
+Look for ways to negotiate better rates, find new discounts, and trim unnecessary expenses.
+Also, fine-tune your income channels to make sure they are revenue-wise.

 - Create a foundation for the future.
 Learn more in this Cost Containment Guide for Nonprofit Finance Teams.